mrzli/date-util/README.md

 #### `isoDateTimeToIsoDateTime`

-Converts from an ISO datetime string to another ISO datetime string.
-It can be used to change the format of the string, or to change the offset.
+Converts from an ISO datetime string to (another) ISO datetime string.
+This can be used to change the format or the timezone offset of the ISO datetime string.

-Accepts the same kinds of ISO datetime input strings as [isoDateTimeToUnixMilliseconds](#isodatetimetounixmilliseconds).

-For a description of `options`, and more examples, see [dateObjectToIsoDateTime](#dateobjecttoisodatetime).
+Check [parameters](#parameters) section for more information

 ```ts
 const output = isoDateTimeToIsoDateTime('2023-12-31T23:45:12.614Z', {